Political Asylum in Puerto Rico

 A week later, the Ship Worker’s Unions of San Juan, New York – and I believe New Jersey also – started a boycott on Dominican ships as a direct result of dad’s declarations about the smuggling scheme.
 The unions were very upset about the fact that the cement was being smuggled and, to do so, Benitez and Trujillo had not payed them to unload.
 Any ship bringing products from the DR sat in the ports and nothing was unloaded.
 No one would touch them.
 From that moment on, Trujillo’s dollars stopped.
 The last resort to keep the cash flow going failed and all because my dad defected and turned in the cement cargo.
 This is a small world after all.

 I am amazed that we are alive.
 There really had to be an angel protecting us… Idi Amin would have eaten us for dinner the next day.
-After all this, I can’t believe that the only thing Trujillo did was to kill our dogs and take all our properties and have people harass my mother.
+After all this, I can’t believe that the only thing Trujillo did was to kill our dogs, confiscate all our properties and have people harass my mother.
 He denounced my father in the papers and had, yet, another phony trial sentencing my dad to yet, another 30 years in jail upon his capture for supposedly stealing things from the navy – That is another story…

 My dad died a very sad and frustrated man.
 He was never reinstated in the navy.
 In 1978, President Balaguer awarded him a pension of $US300, a month.
 A joke, right?
 My dad didn’t even bother to go pick it up.
 He didn’t get any recognition for his heroic acts and his conviction to morals and honor.
 And now looking back, he should have been decorated as a hero.
-But, sadly, only the ones that steal, kill and hold their place in the government are remembered and con-decorated in the DR.
+But, sadly, only the ones that steal, kill and hold their place in the government are remembered and con-decorated in the DR. After the Dictatorship, there were a few years of instability ending with a Civil War.
+After, we had “elections” and Balaguer became the new president.
+Nothing had changed.
+The same people that were in the Trujillo regime were still in power.
+So, my father didn’t stand a chance in hell of getting back in the navy nor getting any recognition.

 Although he and I never saw eye to eye because we were from two totally different worlds, I am very proud of my father’s actions.
 I am seeing my life in a whole new light realizing how precarious our lives were.
 How dangerous those times were.
 And how my father and mother navigated through all, staying alive and keeping us from harm.
 It is almost as if I had seen a movie, but I lived through it, I know it all happened.